HridayJain01/SmartHub/SETUP_GUIDE.md

 # Smart Student Hub - Supabase Setup Guide

+## ⚠️ CRITICAL: Database Schema Must Be Applied First

+**Before using the application, you MUST run the database schema in Supabase or you will get "Database error saving new user" errors.**

 ## ✅ Credentials Configured

 Your Supabase credentials have been added to the project: